System-Electronics/astrial_tutorials/07-servo_hat/README.md

 pip3 install PCA9685-driver==1.2.0
 ```

-### Use the custom DTB
-To use the HAT make sure I2C communication is enabled in you DTB.
-If you are not sure whether it is enabled or not use the custom DTB we provide in the `resources` directory (imx8mp-astrial.dtb).
-For instructions on using a custom DTB, see [Use a custom DTB](./../README.md#use-a-custom-dtb).

 ### Run the Python script
 Copy the python script of this tutorial, along with the PCA9685 library, to the Astrial.
 Then, run the example script: